 Although beadboard is usually installed vertically, you can always break the mold and try the other direction.
-The effect?
-A visual pull-in that balances the depth of this space.
+The effect is a visual pull-in that balances the depth of this space.
 It's like walking into an old cedar closet.Continue to 3 of 15 below.

 03 of 15

 In a monochromatic bathroom, you can use beadboard to make a light contrast with your wall color.
 This cozy, chic bathroom by Jessica Helgerson Interior Design shows you exactly how to do it.

 The light grey of the beadboard and mirror frame contrast the paler wall, for a chic and traditional effect.
 White doesn't have to be all white.
 It can be a little grey too.Continue to 4 of 15 below.

 04 of 15

 Minty Beadboard Bathroom